em3ndez/tiny-web-server/README.md

 **And a third tier of admittedly gratuitous or pet-peeve wishes**

 1. No shared static state
-1. Exist in a single source file, for no good reason
+1. Exist in a single source file, for no good reason.
-1. A back-to-basics JDK & make build technology
+1. A back-to-basics JDK & make build technology (Maven/Gradle not used for day to day bits)
 1. Does not itself pollute stdout or force a logging framework on users.
 4. Have no dependencies at all, outside the JDK

+Single source file and no-maven used to be top level goals, but there's no strong rationale - they are firmly in the "let us see if that is possible" territory.
+At one stage there was no build file at all, (just copy-pastable javac, java commands), then there was a shell script, then there was a makefile, which is where I should have started.

 # Table of Contents